hibbertda/az-avd-poc-customWin/win10-vm-images/README.md

 # Windows 10 Custom Image - Developer

-Custom Windows 10 disk image for use with INL Windows Virtual Desktop proof of concept.
+Custom Windows 10 disk image for use with Windows Virtual Desktop proof of concept.
 This image is designed for use by Developers.
 Includes a set of general tools.

 ## Shared Image Gallery